Effective Dynamics of Translationally Invariant Magnetic Schr\"odinger Equations in the High Field Limit: Introduction

+Here, $\mathfrak a\in L^\infty_{\rm loc}(\R^2)$ is assumed to be vanishing in a small neighborhood around the origin of the $(x_1,x_2)$-plane and polynomially bounded at infinity (see Section \ref{sec:sing} for a precise formulation).
+In particular, $\mathfrak a$ is {\it not necessarily homogenous }and can become arbitrarily large as $|x|\to \infty$.
+The class of vector potentials \eqref{Aheur} is therefore by no means a small perturbation of the previous case \eqref{homA}.

+Nevertheless, the heuristic picture described above can be made mathematically rigorous by using the fact that all eigenfunctions $\chi$ of the unperturbed Hamiltonian $H_0$, defined in \eqref{H}, admit a strong, i.e. exponential, decay.
+This implies that the contribution of $\mathcal A_\a^\eps(x)$ for large $|x|$ are strongly suppressed in our perturbative analysis.
+Indeed, if $P_\lambda$ denotes the spectral projection onto a simple eigenvalue $\lambda \in \sigma(H_0)$ and $\H_\a^\eps$ the magnetic Hamiltonian with an additional perturbation given by $\a$, we shall prove that (cf. Theorem 3.3):

+In particular, this implies that for initial data with compactly supported amplitude $\widehat a$, we have, by triangle inequality:

+In view of \eqref{approxsol} and \eqref{newest}, both terms in the middle are seen to be of the same order, resulting in the last inequality.
+Thus, the effective dynamics $\phi^\eps$ given by \eqref{phiint} is also an approximate solution in the case with an additional inhomogeneous perturbation $\mathfrak a$.

-In order to prove this stability property we will need to use the technically more complicated theory of {\it almost invariant subspaces}.
-The reason is that both cases, \eqref{Acombi} and \eqref{Aheur}, are in general not $H$-bounded, leading to {\it singular perturbations}.
-The analytic perturbation theory previously deployed is therefore no longer applicable.
-Instead, we will rely on the asymptotic perturbation theory developed in \cite{nenciu}, which we shall adapt to our problem.
-An important ingredient along these lines are exponential decay bounds, for both resolvent and eigenfunctions of $H$.
-While these can, in principle, be obtained from the general theory of Agmon-Combes-Thomas (see e.g. \cite{Hi}), for the readers convenience we shall give an elementary proof of this fact in the Appendix.
+Let us emphasize, however, that a rigorous mathematical justification of this approach is not straightforward.
+In particular it {\it cannot} be obtained within the framework of regular perturbation theory, since $\mathfrak a$ is allowed to grow polynomially as $|x|\to \infty$ and thus is not an $H_0$-bounded perturbation.
+Indeed, the mere assumption of a polynomial bound on $\a$, combined with the fact that $\a$ vanishes in a vicinity of the origin, even allows for $\sigma(\mathcal H_\a^\eps)$ to be {\it purely continuous}, see Remark \ref{conspec}.
+To overcome this obstacle one has to use the more sophisticated framework of asymptotic perturbation theory, cf. \cite{Hu, K, reed} for a general overview.
+More precisely, we shall employ the theory of almost invariant subspaces developed in \cite{nenciu}.
+The latter relies strongly on exponential decay bounds of the eigenfunctions of $H_0$.
+While these bounds can, in principle, be obtained from the general theory of Agmon-Combes-Thomas (see e.g. \cite{Hi}), for the readers convenience we shall give an elementary proof of this fact in the Appendix.